davidgabrielyan/Cutlify-API/README.md

 Then just use it in the browser by going to that link: it will redirect to the original link.
 ## Limitations
-> Every generated link is saved to the cache.
-After application
+> Every generated link is saved to MongoDB.
+After any kind of
-> restart it will still be available, but the TTL (time to live)
+> failure it will still be available, but the TTL (time to live)
 > for every url is 24 hours.
+Then it will be deleted.
+When using
-You can change that setting from
-> ".env" (variable name - "TTL", set in hours).
+> locally, you can change that setting from ".env" (variable name - "TTL", set in hours).

+#### Note 2.0 !
+> This application is open source, free-to-use and is using free
+> tiers of all third-party service.
+Please consider, that it
+> makes sense to use it only for educational, some kind of testing, etc.
+> purposes, but not for production!

 ##### Technologies/libraries used:
 - Node.js